ysndr/MSc-Thesis/chapter/related-work.md

 #### Ocaml LSP

-Similarly, the Ocaml language service builds on top of existing infrastructure by relying on the Merlin project introduced in[@sec:Merlin].
+Similarly, the Ocaml language service builds on top of existing infrastructure by relying on the Merlin project introduced in [@sec:merlin].
 Here, the advantages of employing existing language components have been explored even before the LSP.

 #### Rust-Analyzer